Customizing DDEV images with a custom Dockerfile

 Join the conversation!

 We’d love to hear about your recipes!
-Discuss them in our Discord channel, PR them into ddev-contrib, create a new DDEV Add-on, or tweet, or blog about them and give us a holler when you do.
+Discuss them in our Discord channel, create a new DDEV Add-on, or tweet, or blog about them and give us a holler when you do.
 And we’re always happy to hear from you on any of our support channels.